Street Fighter: Crossover series (1996)

 Marvel vs. Capcom 3: Fate of Two Worlds was released in 2011 and includes Akuma, Chun-Li, Crimson Viper, and Ryu.
 The game features completely new visuals and audio, three-on-three gameplay, and online play.
 The game was also intended to have downloadable content, but the content was disrupted due to an earthquake and tsunami in Tōhoku and was released along with additional new content in a separate game, Ultimate Marvel vs. Capcom 3.

 Street Fighter X Tekken was released in 2012, featuring over 50 playable characters from both the Street Fighter and Tekken fighting franchises.
 Street Fighter X Tekken was developed by Capcom, and Namco developed a crossover game, Tekken X Street Fighter.
 Akuma has a guest appearance in Tekken 7.

 Street Fighter X Mega Man is an all-star platform game that was originally supposed to be a fan game developed by Seow Zong Hui, but Capcom distributed and released the game for the PC in 2012.
 Based on the classic Mega Man games, the free game has players control Mega Man as he battles against various Street Fighter characters and obtain their techniques.

 Marvel vs. Capcom: Infinite was released in 2017.
 Infinite features two-on-two fights, as opposed to the three-on-three format used in its preceding games.
 The series' traditional character assists have been removed; instead, the game incorporates a tag-based combo system, which allows players to instantly switch between their two characters to form continuous combos.
 It introduces a new gameplay mechanic in the form of the Infinity Stones, which temporarily bestow players with unique abilities and stat boosts depending on the type of stone selected.

 Beyond Street Fighter, Capcom franchises make guest appearances in the 2014 Nintendo crossover-fighting games Super Smash Bros. for Nintendo 3DS and Wii U, with protagonist Ryu appearing alongside fellow Capcom representative Mega Man.
 The Street Fighter content was released as extra in-game downloadable content in 2015 and includes Ryu and Suzaku Castle, a stage inspired by Ryu's stage from the Street Fighter II series.
-Ryu returned in the following game, Super Smash Bros.
-Ultimate, with Ken as his Echo Fighter.
+Mega Man and Ryu returned in the following game, Super Smash Bros.
+Ultimate, with Ken as the latter's Echo Fighter.